-To modify /sbin/inittab during installation, using classes and class action scripts, you must complete the following tasks:
+To modify /etc/inittab during installation, using classes and class action scripts, you must complete the following tasks:

 Create a class.